 While we have a few nootropics to thank Japan for (Sulbutiamine, Citicoline), the country is fairly strict when it comes to nootropic access.
 Similar to Germany, Japan is rather inflexible when it comes to importing “restricted” substances, an issue for nootropic users that’s exacerbated by Japan’s low number of over-the-counter drugs.
 Although, the number of OTC drugs is reportedly increasing, several of which include nootropics.

 If you’ve read up on your Nootropic History, you’ll know that Russia is mother to modern nootropics.
-Through out the Cold War to today, the country has been home to some of the most advanced nootropic tech & research (psychotronic mind control!!), with the government itself being active participants & purveyors in enhancing cognition.
+Through out the Cold War to today, the country has been home to some of the most advanced nootropic tech and research (psychotronic mind control!!), with the government itself being active participants and purveyors in enhancing cognition.
 However, if I’m being frank, the legal aspect of buying nootropics is somewhat fuzzy.

-Reportedly, Russian doctors & pharmacists require prescriptions for certain nootropics that may also be bought over-the-counter.
+Reportedly, Russian doctors and pharmacists require prescriptions for certain nootropics that may also be bought over-the-counter.
 It seems that brand name may affect the legal status of a nootropic–e.g. Piracetam is legal, but Nootropil (trademarked Piracetam) requires prescription.

 Vinpocetine is another hard nootropic to get your hands on in the UK.
 If you don’t have a prescription for Vinpocetine (sold as Cavinton©), then you’ll need to import it.
 However, vinpocetine suppliers in the UK are scarce.
-Likewise, Citicoline also requires prescription, but shouldn’t as hard to order as Vinpocetine.
+Likewise, Citicoline also requires prescription, but it shouldn’t be as hard to order as Vinpocetine.

-All nootropics–herbs, vitamins, minerals, drugs, racetams–are legal to order, own, & consume in the United States of America.
+All nootropics–herbs, vitamins, minerals, drugs, racetams–are legal to order, own, and consume in the United States of America.
 With exception to smart drugs (e.g. Adderall, Ritalin), the U.S. government neither schedules nor controls nootropic cognitive enhancers.
 This comes with the caveat that manufacturers don’t sell “unapproved” nootropic drugs for human consumption.
 As such, Racetams are legally viewed as “research compounds” rather than dietary supplements.